chaconlab/ilmode/README.md

 <img src="images/rmsd3b.jpg" alt="alt text" width="320">

-Finally, there is not restricition in where to put the restraints and you can move any segment of the protein.
-Here we move sub-domain of the adenilate kinase protein using:
+Finally, there is no restriction in where to put the restraints and you can move any segment of the protein.
+Here we move the sub-domain of the adenylate kinase protein using:
 <pre>
 ../sbg/bin/ilmode 4ake.pdb  109 162 --chain A -i 1 -o _mod1HF -m 2  -a  2  --rmsd 3.0 --drmsd 0.25  --seed 399495214
 ../sbg/bin/ilmode 4ake.pdb  109 162 --chain A -i 1 -o _mod1HB -m 2  -a -2  --rmsd 3.0 --drmsd 0.25  --seed 399495214